 Applicants with significant disabilities may receive an exemption with a doctor’s note that has been translated into Spanish and has an apostille affixed.

 Here are the dates of the Spanish language (DELE A2) and civics (CCES) exams that will be held at the Instituto Cervantes in 2018.
 We strongly recommend preparing for these exams and signing up as soon as possible, as space is limited for these exams.
-Furthermore, it takes three full months to receive results.
+Furthermore, it takes four months to receive results for the DELE and one month for the CCSE.

 Albuquerque’s Instituto Cervantes is particularly helpful.
 Here is its website: http://albuquerque.cervantes.es/en/default.shtm If you have questions or you need to pay the fee for the test in New Mexico, please contact Manuel Gonzales at 505-724-4777 or firstname.lastname@example.org.